 Do you have to be a superhero to score a job in Silicon Valley?
 What had you done before the Lifer experience?

-I studied organization studies and communications in the Faculty of Social Sciences at University of Helsinki.
+I studied organization studies and communications in the Faculty of Social Sciences at the University of Helsinki.
 Like many Finns, I also worked while I studied: prior to my experience in the US I had worked a bit more than 2 years at a mobile and operating system startup Jolla and one year at a Communications Agency Drum.

 Did it scare you to leave Finland, the bird nest?
 What surprised you after leaving?